bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+### 2018-12-19
+* :sparkles: There are two different hot cycle violation inspections: one inspects a hot loop at the b-thread level (default), and the other at the whole b-program level.
+* :arrow_up: More tests.

 ### 2018-12-15
 * :sparkles: More verification package updates: now differing between cycle inspections and trace inspections.
 * :sparkles: Detection of hot cycles.
 That is, we can verify liveness requirements. :tada: :tada: :tada:
+* :arrow_up: Better hash function for `BThreadSycSnapshot`.

 ### 2018-12-15
 * :sparkles: Verification area gets some well-needed refactoring: